Dr Jane Evison is a member of the Centre for International Education Research and is a Senior Fellow of the HEA.

 BAILEY, L. and EVISON, J., 2020.
 Neither backpackers nor locals: the professional identities of TESOL Teachers in East Asia.
 The European Journal of Applied Linguistics and TEFL.
 9(1), 41-47

 Jane is currently researching voluntary English language provision in the East Midlands with Cora Lindsay, Renata Seredyńska and Smaragda Kampouri.
 This research focuses on language teaching for refugees and migrants which is provided as part of a module on the Nottingham Advantage Award (NAA).
+She is also researching postgraduate student identity with Sarah Horrod.

 Jane's research background is in the field of applied linguistics.
 Her doctoral research investigated Higher Education talk, with a focus on turn construction and turn-taking in a range of learning encounters.
 For example: